Learn something new every day

 To prepare chard for consumption, wash the vegetable leaves thoroughly and drain them as completely as possible.
 Heat a small amount of oil in a frying pan, adding any seasonings desired.
-Toss in the Swiss chard and cook over medium heat for up to five minutes.
+Toss in the chard and cook over medium heat for up to five minutes.
 Many cooks enjoy adding shallots or scallions to the recipe; others might season it with balsamic dressing or lemon juice.

 Raw chard is considered to be very perishable.
 It should be used soon after purchase or harvesting.
-When growing Swiss chard, a gardener may cut the plant for use at any time, whether the leaves of the plant are young or older.
+When growing chard, a gardener may cut the plant for use at any time, whether the leaves of the plant are young or older.
 Older chard tends to have a tougher texture than the softer young leaves.